When and where on 25.10. can be seen over Germany

 In October 2022 a partial solar eclipse can be seen.
-At what time can the eclipse on 25.10. watch over Germany.
+On 10/25 worth looking at the sky.
+At what time is it observed over Germany?

 According to calculations, the start of the solar eclipse begins with sunrise at 10:48 a.m.
 Central European Time (CET) near Iceland.
 From that moment on, the shadow of the moon can be seen over Europe, Northeast Africa, the Middle East, Russia and India.
 The solar eclipse will come to an end on the west coast of the subcontinent at 15:02 our time.